Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Is The LSAT Hard?

 The short answer is yes.
 The LSAT is a very difficult test.
-Chances are, it will be one of the hardest tests you will ever take.
-Why is it so hard?
-There are some things that factor into the difficulty.
+Chances are, it will be one of the hardest tests you will ever take (save for maybe the bar exam).
+But why is it so hard?
+There are a few things that factor into the difficulty.

-One of the main things that make the LSAT so hard is that it tests your ability to quickly identify relevant information and analytically break down the main ideas and concepts into logical outcomes.
+One of the main things that makes the LSAT so hard is that it tests your ability to quickly identify relevant information and analytically break down the main ideas and concepts into logical outcomes.
+Let’s explore this a little further.

 What Makes The LSAT Difficult?

 As mentioned above, there are several factors that impact the difficulty of the LSAT.
-If you are the type of person that excels at memorizing facts and data but struggles with logic and problem solving, then you will most likely find the LSAT to be quite hard (and will probably benefit from a top rated LSAT course).
+If you are the type of person that excels at memorizing facts and data, but struggles with logic and problem solving, then you will most likely find the LSAT to be quite hard.
+The GRE might be a better bet for you in this case.

-The LSAT is also vastly different than any standardized tests you’ve taken up until this point.
-It is nothing like the SAT or ACT.
-Many people compare the LSAT to an IQ test due to the types of questions asked and how they are presented.
+In this way, many people compare the LSAT to an IQ test due to the types of questions asked and how they are presented.

 lsat exam difficulty